-Communities In Schools of New Mexico began as The Salazar Partnership in 1998.
-Bill and Georgia Carson, retired educators from Chicago answered an appeal for help from a local elementary school principal.
+Communities In Schools of New Mexico's work began in 1997, when retired educators Bill and Georgia Carson answered an appeal from a local elementary school principal.
 Working closely with members of the United Church of Santa Fe, the Carsons formed the nonprofit Salazar Partnership to provide resources and support to 2 high poverty elementary schools in Santa Fe.